magro/msm-sample-webapp/README.markdown

 A sample webapp for testing [memcached-session-manager](http://code.google.com/p/memcached-session-manager/) (msm).
-It comes with two tomcats (in `runtime/`) that are configured with plain java serialization for sticky sessions.
+It comes with two tomcat instances (in `runtime/`, tomcat1 and tomcat2) that are configured with plain java serialization for sticky sessions by default.
+To change the stickyness you can switch via `./switch-stickyness.sh sticky|nonsticky`.
+Btw, there are 2 different tomcat versions available in `runtime/` (6.0.32 and 7.0.6), you can switch them via `./switch-tomcat.sh 7.0.6` or `./switch-tomcat.sh 6.0.32`.

 # Prerequisites
 1. [Maven](http://maven.apache.org): you should have installed maven to be able to build the webapp.